SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/shortcut/index.md

 ### Composable

-We also support a composable which is used internally in the shortcut component and includes the same features.
-It can be used to easy create and listen to shortcuts without visually showing them.
-Alternatively, it can also be used when the displayed shortcut is different from the actual keys that need to be pressed for it (e.g. display `/` but its technically triggered by pressing `Shift` and `7`).
+We also offer a composable (which is also used internally by our shortcut component) for reacting to shortcut sequences.
+It can be used independently from the shortcut component.

 :component-example{name="Composable"}

 ### Operating system

 The users operating system is detected automatically by default to show OS-specific key symbols such as "Command" on macOS or the "Windows" key on Windows.
-If needed, the operating system can be explicitly defined using the `os` property or be set to `generic` to use OS-independent symbols.
+If necessary, the operating system can be explicitly defined using the `os` property or be set to `generic` to use OS-independent symbols.

 :component-example{name="OS" layout="fullWidth"}